Syen-ce/planetaris-arig/README.md

 ### Cactus processing

-Plant and harvest the natural cactuses on Arig's surface using the new condensing agricultural tower to obtain fruit and water.
+Plant and harvest the natural cactuses on Arig's surface using the new condensing agricultural tower to obtain cactus fruits and water.

 ![Alt text](https://raw.githubusercontent.com/Syen-ce/planetaris-factorio-images/refs/heads/main/arig-agriculture.png)